kubernetes/enhancements/keps/sig-api-machinery/NNNN-crd-compatibility-checking/README.md

 `BackwardCompatible` will enforce:

-- Field types cannot be changed
-- Field names cannot be changed
 - Fields cannot be removed (but can be documented as deprecated)
+  - Implied in this is that field names and types cannot be changed
 - Only optional or defaulted fields can be added (required fields cannot be added)
 - Enums (and Unions if/when they are supported):
   - Enumeratable values cannot be removed